Treefrog/A.mphibio.us/README.md

 ## Installation

+#Easy Install
-Download and use as a webroot for you next front end project and start prototyping your html immediately, get to the browser quicker.
+Download the lastest RDK release and use as a webroot for you next front end project and start prototyping your html immediately, get to the browser in minutes.

+#Github Project Installation

 ## Authors